ycherkasov/historical-projects/strauscpp4/ch12_functions/readme.txt

 Questions:
 * Product example
 * Suffix type
-* List args does not complain the book
+* List args does not complain the book (reference to array)
 * Conditional macroses
+* type aliases with func ptrs - same as typedefs? (see last advice)

 New C++14 features:
 * Generalized and guaranteed constant expressions: constexpr (2.2.3, 10.4, 12.1.6)